wusai2333/trib/doc/lab1.md

 200
 ```

+## Testing

+Both the `trib` and `triblab` repository comes with a makefile with
+some handy command lines shorthands, and also some basic testing code.

+Under the `trib` directory, if you type `make test`, you should see
+that the tests runs and all passed.

+Under the `triblab` directory, if you type `make test` however, you
+would see the test fails with a todo panic.

+You should implement the logic and try to pass those test cases.
+If
+you pass those, you should be fairly confident that you can get at
+least 30% of the credits for Lab1 (unless you are cheating in some
+way).

+However, the test that comes with the repository is very basic and
+simple.
+Though you don't have to, you should really write more test
+cases to make sure your implementation matches the specification.

+For more information on writing test cases in Go language, please read
+the [testing](http://golang.org/pkg/testing/) package document page.

 ## Requirements

-- When the network and the storage is errorless, RPC to your back-end
+- When the network and the storage is errorless, RPC to your server
   should not return any error.
+- When the network has error (like the back-end server crashed, and
+  the client hence cannot connect), your RPC client should return
+  error.
+However when the server is back up, your RPC client should
+  act as normal.
+- When the server and the clients are running on the lab machines, for
+  each function call, the latency introduced by your RPC (comparing
+  with direct local function calls) should be less than 0.1 second.

 ## Turning In

-First, make sure every piece of your code is commited into the
+First, make sure that you have committed every piece of your code into
-repository in `triblab`.
+the repository `triblab`.
 Then just type `make turnin` under the root
 of the repository.
 It will generate a `turnin.zip` that contains
-everything in your git repository, and then copy the zip file to a
+everything in your git repository, and will then copy the zip file to
-place where only the lab instructors can read.
+a place where only the lab instructors can read.

 ## Happy Lab1!